General X-Ray Radiology Room

 What Is an X-Ray Room?

-A general x-ray room is used to take medical diagnostic images using a wall-mounted or ceiling-mounted x-ray machine.
-The patient may stand upright against a wall bucky or lie on a radiographic table.
-These rooms are some of the most common types of diagnostic imaging rooms in hospitals, urgent care centers, dental offices, and private practices.
+A general x-ray room is used to capture diagnostic images with a wall-mounted or ceiling-mounted x-ray system.
+Patients may stand at a wall bucky or lie on a radiographic table.

 Typical X-Ray Room Features